Giro Agilis MIPS Review

 While style is probably the most subjective metric, we look at market trends and certain design features that will likely be universally appreciated by most riders.
 Things like a sleek and modern design with several optional color schemes usually rate pretty highly.
 While certainly a classic and handsome looking helmet, the Agilis gets deducted a couple of points in this category compared to some of its sleeker and more modern looking counterparts.

 The Agilis has a classic road bike helmet look but has a slightly taller and rounder profile that feels a bit larger on your head than other models.
 And while it comes in a large assortment of color schemes, it doesn't have the same modern look and high-end flowing and streamlined feel as some pricier models.
 We recognize that these are somewhat subjective observations of minor design differences, so please use this information to make your own conclusions.

-The Agilis ranks very highly in our durability ratings thanks to its excellent headband system, high-quality straps and hardware, and its full-coverage polycarbonate shell.
-It is one of the only helmets in our lineup with full protective coverage around the brim of the helmet, which protects the delicate EPS foam liner from dings and dents during storage or transport.
+The Agilis is let down in our durability ratings due to it rough interface between the polycarbonate shell and the underlying EPS doam.
+Its excellent headband system and high-quality straps and hardware are quite nice, but don't make up for the miss on the shell.
+Even so, it is one of just a few helmets in our lineup with full protective coverage around the brim of the helmet, which protects the delicate EPS foam liner from dings and dents during storage or transport.

 The Roc Loc system Giro uses has been in use and development for a long time and shouldn't ever let you down.
 Giro also offers replacement padding to keep this helmet a going concern even if the stock pads break down over time.